 For example, in the Summer, there are daisies in my garden and my neighbours’ gardens.
 Therefore, daisies grow in the Summer.

-Logical reasoning helps children and grown-ups alike.
+- Logical thinking helps us recognise and avoid fallacies.
+Error reasoning can lead to false conclusions.
 When confronting problems, instead of jumping to believe what ‘seems to be’ obvious and following the crowd, a logical thinker takes some time to question.
 Facts are valued, not opinions.

 How to Improve Our Logical Thinking in Daily Life